tiongwoon/nft-music-player-/README.md

 ## What it does
 A website that allows you to listen to your music NFTs, with auto playback and loop functions.

+The user flow:
+1. Connect your Metamask wallet
+2. The website auto-loads your music NFTs (currently only supports sound.xyz)
+3. Click to play any of the tracks
+4. The playlist will keep looping, you can also skip or keep a track on repeat.

 ## Built with
 Using React for front-end, wagmi.sh for hooks, Alchemy API to query NFTs and a library for music player.